 - Garnish: orange wedge

-Add all the ingredients into a shaker with ice and shake until well-chilled.
+Add the gin, sweet vermouth and orange juice into a shaker with ice and shake until well-chilled.

 Strain into a chilled cocktail glass.